chantastic/compare-words-worker/notes.md

 - `wrangler generate compare-words-worker`
 - `wrangler publish`
   - put it on my subdomain: `compare-words-worker.chantastic.workers.dev`
 - changed name via `wrangler.toml` to `compare-words`
   - re-publish
 - change to `type: webpack` in `wrangler.toml`
 - add `compare-words` lib
   - use lib as usual. export a static assessment
   - re-deploy
 - i can test this thing locally using [miniflare](https://miniflare.dev/core/modules)
   - miniflare can be run and executed using `npx miniflare {script path}`
   - by default it doesn't support module syntax, but you can use the `-m` option
   - unfortunately, it won't be able to render npm packages
   - fortunately we can run it against our built script, post `wrangler build`
   - out of the box (for this template), it lands in `script.js`
+- looks like i can [cache responses](https://developers.cloudflare.com/workers/runtime-apis/cache)
+  - [this is the example i needed](https://developers.cloudflare.com/workers/examples/cache-api) for it to make sense
+  - tried it and it looks this cache is just for sub-requests